Copyright © Ministry of Health Singapore. All Rights Reserved.

 You’ve probably asked this common health question before.
 “How much water should we drink every day?"
 As a rule of thumb, you should be drinking enough so that you urinate several times a day, and your urine is pale and odour-free.
 If your pee is dark-coloured and smells, you need to drink more.

-Wake up to a healthy breakfast comprising of whole grains to fuel your day, lean protein for greater satiety, fresh fruit for a vitamin, mineral and fibre boost and low-fat dairy products for a calcium top-up.
+Wake up to a healthy breakfast comprising of wholegrain to fuel your day, lean protein for greater satiety, fresh fruit for a vitamin, mineral and fibre boost and low-fat dairy products for a calcium top-up.
 Healthy breakfast menus include wholemeal cheese sandwich accompanied with a fruit yoghurt or multi-grain ready-to-eat cereal with raisins and low-fat milk.

 Take time out for lunch to refuel at mid-day.
 Whether you eat at your workplace cafeteria, hawker stalls or restaurants, make every effort to pick a healthier meal.
 Do not be intimidated by your colleagues who buy greasy, sodium-packed or sugar-laden popular food.
 If you do not have easy access to healthier choices, bring a packed lunch from home.